 The traits of twice exceptional kids often include:

-High IQ scores and strong reasoning abilities.
+- High IQ scores and strong reasoning abilities.

-Creativity and unique problem-solving skills.
+- Creativity and unique problem-solving skills.

-Difficulty with school performance, despite advanced thinking.
+- Inconsistent school performance, despite advanced thinking.

 The Challenges of Twice Gifted ADHD